Australian Football International Cup: Current AFL/AFLW listed Players

 The following AFL and AFLW listed international players have previously represented their country at the IC.

 AFL/AFLW listed players who have participated while contracted

 No senior AFL players on contracts have yet been released to play in the International Cup, like most amateur representative competitions, this is primarily due to the risk of injury.
 However clubs will sometimes make exclusions to allow the participation of lower paid rookies, international scholarship players and AFL Women's players in the amateur tournament.

 Individual honours

-Best And Fairest
+Best and fairest

 Tournament best and fairests have been named since 2005.
 In addition, each nation typically nominates their best and fairest player.

 World team honours

 A World (formerly All-International) Team is selected from the best players (similarly to the All-Australian Team selection in the AFL).
 Prior to 2008, field positions and captaincy positions were not nominated.
 Captaincies have not been nominated since 2014.